 When talking about Sumatra, it is hard not to include a popular island Batam.
 Batam is not only the largest city in Riau, but it is also an industrial city and part of Indonesia’s free trade zone.
 Over the years, Batam has emerged as the transport hub as well as a well-known destination for visitors from all over the world including westerners.
+So, it is important for visits to know the Batam visa requirements.

 According to the Batam City Culture and Tourism Office, between February and March in 2019, the number of visitors to Batam increased from 150,888 to 173,947 in just a month.
 The boom of the number of tourists is no doubt because of the government’s several tourism investment programs and the arrival of more business investors.